kubernetes-sigs/jobset/keps/672-execution-policy/README.md

 - ExecutionPolicyOrder of `AnyOrder` is default setting.
 - StartupPolicy should be equal to `AnyOrder` when ExecutionPolicy is used.
-  - The StartupPolicy API will be deprecated over the next few JobSet releases, since ExecutionPolicy can be used with Ready status of ReplicatedJobs.
+  - The StartupPolicy API will be deprecated over the next few JobSet releases, since ExecutionPolicy can be used with ready status of ReplicatedJobs.

 ### Test Plan